COMPLAINTS HANDLING PROCEDURE – PRIVATE TREATMENT

 If you are not entirely satisfied with any aspect of our care or service please let us know as soon as possible to allow us to address your concerns promptly.

-1. Sapna Desai is the Complaints Managers and will be your personal contacts to assist you with any complaints.
+1. The Complaints Managers and will be your personal contacts to assist you with any complaints.
 If your verbal complaint is not resolved to your satisfaction within 24 hours or if you complain in writing, the Complaints Managers will acknowledge it in writing within 3 working days and will aim to provide a full response in writing as soon as practical.

 2. If a patient complains on the telephone or at the reception desk, we will listen to their complaint and offer to refer him or her to the Complaints Manager immediately.
 If the Complaints Manager is unavailable, we will take brief details about the complaint and will arrange for a meeting when the person is next available.
 We will keep comprehensive and confidential records of your complaint, which will be stored securely and only be accessible only by those who need to know about your complaint.

 3. If the patient complains in writing the letter will be passed on immediately to the Complaints Manager.